memN0ps/arsenal-rs/README.md

-# Hell's Gate / Halo's Gate / Tartarus' Gate / FreshyCalls / SysWhispers1 / SysWhispers2 / SysWhispers3 in Rust
+# Hell's Gate / Halo's Gate / Tartarus' Gate and FreshyCalls / SysWhispers2 in Rust

 I named this project `Mordor` because Hell's Gate / Halo's Gate / Tartarus' Gate remind me of the [Black Gate of Mordor](https://shadowofwar.fandom.com/wiki/Black_Gate) in [The Lord of the Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings_(film_series)) for some weird reason haha and the project needs a cool name so why not?